How to Make Birthdays Special at Home Without the Party

 Let them help you prepare the meal.

 Maybe invite over some of your family and closest friends.
+(During COVID, this may not be an option!)

 But one thing I’ve learned as a parent in tough situations is that if you can manage to put on your best face, your kids won’t know any different.